kassambara/ggpubr/cran-comments.md

 I have also run R CMD check on downstream dependencies of ggpubr.
 All packages that I could install passed.

-## Update
+## Resubmission

-This is an update version 0.1.8
+This is a resubmission.
+In this version I fix URLs that no longer work